kongware/ftor/README.md

 ## Todo (readme)

-[ ] describe nominal and structural typing and why ftor prefers the latter [ ] describe data kinds and why ftor supports them
+- [ ] describe nominal and structural typing and why ftor prefers the latter
-[ ] describe how ftor enforces typed functions in most cases [ ] describe how ftor handles type variants
+- [ ] describe how ftor enforces typed functions in most cases
+- [ ] describe data kinds and why ftor supports them
+- [ ] describe how ftor handles type variants
-[ ] describe how ftor handles bounded polymorphism and type families [ ] describe how ftor tries to restrict the use of side effects [ ] give reason why ftor has only limited support for subtyp polymorphism (subtyping) [ ] add variadic functions via `arguments` warning
+- [ ] describe how ftor handles bounded polymorphism along with functions and data types
+- [ ] describe how ftor tries to restrict the use of side effects
+- [ ] give reason why ftor has only limited support for subtyp polymorphism (subtyping)
+- [ ] add variadic functions via `arguments` warning

 # 1. Type systems